sewerininc/reaktorfysik_2024/README.md

 # reaktorfysik_2024
-A place which shows the solutions to the task from another python course
+A place that shows the solutions to the task from another Python course

-# tirsdag 20/2
+### tirsdag 20/2
 Notebook 4
 2.7, 2.8
 git